ahaborte918/vpn/README.md

 </p>
 <p>

-When we look up the IP address for the Virtual Machine through www.whatismyipaddress.com we now see it's showing Amazon.com as our Internet Service Provider (ISP) and our location has changed to France (see EXAMPLE 3C).
+When we look up the IP address for the Virtual Machine through www.whatismyipaddress.com we now see it's showing Amazon.com as our Internet Service Provider (ISP) and our location has now changed to France (see EXAMPLE 3C).

 </p>
 <br />